jimrobinson/httpclient/README.md

 Simple wrapper around the standard go net/http library to add timeouts to http requests.

+NOTE - it is now possible to timeout requests using the standard go library either by using

 ## Installation:

 This library is compatible with Go1.1.